Glossary

 The UN Refugee Agency (UNHCR) and the Mixed Migration Centre apply the term mixed migration or mixed movement to refer to cross-border movement – usually in irregular manner – of individuals and groups with different motives for migration who travel alongside each other, using similar routes and means of transport or facilitators.
 Such ‘mixed movements’ may include asylum seekers, refugees, victims of trafficking, unaccompanied or separated children, stateless persons, and other migrants.
 The UN and other support agencies and countries hosting migrants have to pay attention to the different needs and profiles of migrants in any form of ‘mixed movement.’

-⇢ see also asylum/asylum seeker, human trafficking, labour migrant, migrant, migration, refugee
+⇢ see also Asylum; Asylum seeker, Human trafficking, Labor migration, Migrant, MigrationRefugee

 References and further reading:

-• Mixed Migration Centre and United Nations High Commissioner for Refugees, eds.
+Mixed Migration Centre and United Nations High Commissioner for Refugees, eds.
 2021.
 A Roadmap for Advocacy, Policy Development, and Programming: Protection in Mixed Movements along the Central and Western Mediterranean Routes 2021.
-URL: http://www.mixedmigration.org/resource/road-map2021/.
-Date of access: August 24, 2021.
+URL: https://mixedmigration.org/resource/road-map-2021/.

 Category: A